 The Israel version- the journey, process and the completed books

-The Israeli version of the book is planned to be published during 2010.
+The Israeli version of the book was published in 2005.

 Our intention is to create a clear readable book, each woman’s “bible”; a book that can be found at each home and library, which contains answers to the questions which we are afraid to ask out loud, or to which we do not know where to find the answers; a book that combines interesting and accessible writing – a contexture interlacing issues of the body, health and sexuality of Israeli women with various knowledge fields, such as: western medicine, alternative medicine, feminist theory and action, and interview segments with women of different sectors, ages and origins.
 Our activities are based on the perception that knowledge, presented clearly and accessibly, can allow women to improve their health and will increase their awareness to their rights, health and bodies reduce fears that stem from ignorance and provide us with a conscious egalitarian position to the medical establishment.
 We are working on two books at the same time, one for Hebrew speakers and the other for Arabic speakers, which have a few similarities and differences.
 Read more about the Hebrew edition.